stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ### 2 - pick _industry specific tech_ that is hard to learn

+xxxxxxxxx

 ## growth opportunity #2 - distributed working

-COVID-19 has brought to the mainstream what marketing, tech and product teams have known for 10 years: you can trust people to work remotely and collaboration tech is way better than email.
+COVID-19 has brought to the mainstream what marketing, tech and product teams have known for about 10 years: _you can trust people to work remotely and collaboration tech is way better than email._

+_Remote working_ implies you have an office to be remote from.
+We've already seen announcements from dozens of household brands saying they will now allow most, if not all employees, to work from home.
+Those companies that are keeping an office will need to think through a whole range of factors that can be helped by consultants:

+* office design for frequent or infrequent visits by home-based workers
+* team building and leadership
+* technology for strategy, execution and collaboration (e.g. [#stratapp](https://stratappsaas.com/ "#stratapp"))
+* hiring, induction, performance management, offboarding and alumni
+* security and OH&S

 ## growth opportunity #3 - niche operations